-MySpine is a patient specific pedicle screw placement guide, allowing the surgeon to determine his pre-operative 3d planning, based on CT images of the patient’s spine.
+MySpine is a patient-matched pedicle screw placement guide, allowing the surgeon to determine his preoperative 3d planning, based on CT images of the patient’s spine.
 This innovative concept combines several different features to offer potential benefits to both the surgeon and the patient.

 The MySpine guides increase accuracy in screw positioning potentially reducing the risk of pedicles violation.